 Unfortunately, stock images like that have become ubiquitous in the corporate world.
-ShutterStock alone has more than 100 million images to choose from, and most of them only cost a few bucks apiece.
+ShutterStock alone has 350 million images to choose from, and most of them only cost a few bucks apiece.
 The internet has made it way too easy to drop-in mediocre images.

 Mike Houska, commercial photographer and owner of Dogleg Studios, says easy access to so many images is both a blessing and a curse… he’s selling more stock photos (rights-managed) but the assignment work is harder to come by.

-“The royalty-free stock images are so cheap and easy to get, it’s pretty much eliminated all the low-end and middle budget work,” Houska said.
-“Back in the day, buyers had to comb through a bunch of giant stock catalogs, then call the stock company to do a search that may or may not turn up something.
-It was a hit and miss proposition at best, and the stock shots weren’t cheap.
+“Back in the day, photo buyers had to comb through a bunch of giant stock catalogs, then call the stock company to do a search that may or may not turn up something.
+It was a hit or miss proposition at best, and the stock shots weren’t cheap.
 Now you can easily find a hundred images that roughly fit your criteria.
 They’re not great, but they’re close, and that seems to be close enough for a lot of people.”

 The question is, do you really want to hang your hat on a photo that’s already being used by hundreds of other companies, including your competitors?
 Or do you want a compelling image that will help differentiate you from everyone else?